 - Have they done well at school?

-- Are they involved in extracurricular activites, sporting teams or charity events?
+- Are they involved in extracurricular activities, sporting teams or charity events?

 - Could they do with a helping hand to reach their full potential?